 Since joining the board two years ago, Aljancic has “pushed a very focused agenda, all about public schools getting more value-oriented, more traditional,” says Clyde Lepley, the Louisville district’s superintendent.
 “I think he’d like to see more religion in our schools. …“Creationism remains at the heart of that agenda, Lepley believes, but he says Aljancic “has backed off a bit” in light of the legal restrictions and the rules of decorum that the district and its board members must follow.

 Aljancic even wanted the board to vote on whether the section on evolution should be deleted from the curriculum.
 But during the meeting the board president, Mark Sigler, “asked me if I trust the superintendent and the curriculum director,” Aljancic says.
 “I agreed that I did, and so I withdrew my amendments.”
 The board then approved the science curriculum 3-2, with Aljancic and Warner dissenting.
 The district’s curriculum officials, in turn, have agreed to examine a list of Aljancic’s “pros and cons” on evolution and decide whether any of them warrant inclusion in the district’s course of study.
-A report was due back to the board at the end of December 1997.
+A report is due back to the board at the end of December.

-Also, during the summer of 1997, Aljancic asked the board to adopt the Alabama science-book stickers.
+Also this summer, Aljancic asked the board to adopt the Alabama science-book stickers.
 His motion died for lack of a second but Warner predicts the sticker question will come up another time.

 How has this ongoing controversy over evolution affected the school district?
 To begin with, Lepley thinks some teachers, fearing for their jobs, simply avoid teaching evolution at all.
 “I do think some of them are afraid,” he says.
 “There’s so much content in biology, you could really let that go and move on, so I think that the easier road to take here is not get into that at all.”

 Overall, Lepley says, “I think this is having a negative effect on the school district. … It’s continually putting the board off course.
 We’ve got teacher negotiations we’re going through right now, we’re trying to do a facilities study, and see what our needs are going to be for the next century.
 This issue is taking the focus away from that.
 It’s not just the time spent on it, but it’s an overriding cloud that everybody’s always thinking about.”

 Raymond Vasvari tends to agree.
 A Cleveland-area lawyer who volunteers his timeto the American Civil Liberties Union, Vasvari has kept an eye on Louisville since 1993.
 He started following events there after Bollas complained to the ACLU about the board’s pro-creationist activities.
 “I’ve been calling it the test case that wants to be,” Vasvari says.
 “The people there seem determined to start something.”
 Several times since 1993, Vasvari has written letters to the Louisville school board on the ACLU’s behalf, threatening legal action over pro-creationist policies.

-Bollas, the retired teacher who has opposed creationism in Louisville, concurs.
+Vasvari believes that the situation in Louisville is part of a national, often times orchestrated push for creationism and for breaking down the separation of church and state.
+He also believes that many town residents don’t understand the full implications of the controversy, and are therefore unable to adequately ward off the agenda of people such as Aljancic.
 “I really don’t think the situation is ever going to be resolved without someone coming in from outside, like the courts,” Bollas says.
 He adds that there are plenty of people in Louisville “who are doctors and lawyers, who know something about the world.
 But they aren’t getting involved in the schools.
 They aren’t at the meetings.
 Maybe they don’t care, or maybe they’re afraid to stand up.
 I’m the only one who opposes them” (the creationists).

-A big part of the problem is that a lot of people in Louisville agree with Aljancic about creationism, Bollas believes.
-“It doesn’t matter to them what the Constitution says, or what science says.
-What matters is what they believe, and that they all believe the same thing.
+A big part of the problem is that a lot of people in Louisville agree with Aljancic about creationism.
+“It doesn’t matter to them what the Constitution says, or what science says,” Bollas says.
+“What matters is what they believe, and that they all believe the same thing.
 It’s hard for outsiders to understand.
 But in the town, there’s no one to challenge them, no one who’s willing to stand up for anything different.
 I can understand it though.
 Most of the people here in town would say you’re either a creationist or an atheistic evolutionist.
 That can be pretty hard to take.”